github/opensource.guide/_articles/marketing/building-community.md

 For casual or first-time contributors, be open-minded about the types of contributions you'll accept.
 Your pool of contributors includes much more than just developers.
 Many contributors start with a bug report or small fix.
 A new contributor might write a tutorial or improve your project's documentation, because newer users notice things that more experienced users might not.
 Let people help how they want to help.

 If there's a contribution you disagree with, thank them for their idea and [explain why](../../troubleshooting/contributions) it doesn't fit into the scope of the project.
 If there are certain types of contributions that you won't accept, explain so in your CONTRIBUTING.md file.

-You're doing great so far!
-Now that you're promoting your project and growing a community, you might be wondering whether you're doing it right.
-In the next section, we'll talk about metrics to measure your project's success and how to track them.